-- Total assets and deferred outflows of resources increased by \$127.3 million in the School District's governmental activities, mainly due to the current year implementation of GASB Statement No. 75.
-Net assets of the governmental activities decreased by \$44.6 million including the implementation of GASB Statement No. 75 (See Note U).
-Net assets of the business-type activities increased by \$1.9 million including the implementation of GASB Statement No. 75 (See Note U). - Program specific revenues in the form of charges for services and grants and contributions accounted for \$48.9 million or 19% of total revenues.
-General revenues accounted for \$211.4 million or 81% of total revenues (Figure A-4). - Governmental fund expenses totaled \$258.6 million of which \$159.8 million was spent on instructional services, \$67.7 million was spent on support services, \$3.1 million was spent on non-instructional services, \$17.6 million was spent for debt service payments and \$10 million was spent on facilities acquisition, construction, and improvement services (Page 20). - The North Penn Education Association (NPEA), an affiliation of the Pennsylvania State Education Teachers Association, represents the professional staff of the District.
+- Net assets of the governmental activities increased by \$18 million.
+Net assets of the business-type activities increased by \$0.5 million. - Program specific revenues in the form of charges for services and grants and contributions accounted for \$51.1 million or 19% of total revenues.
+General revenues accounted for \$219.1 million or 81% of total revenues (Figure A-4). - Governmental fund expenses totaled \$262.2 million of which \$165.5 million was spent on instructional services, \$71.7 million was spent on support services, \$3.1 million was spent on non-instructional services, \$16.4 million was spent for debt service payments and \$5 million was spent on facilities acquisition, construction, and improvement services (Page 20). - The North Penn Education Association (NPEA), an affiliation of the Pennsylvania State Education Teachers Association, represents the professional staff of the District.
 The District and NPEA have a four-year agreement that expires June 30, 2021. - The North Penn Educational Support Personnel Association (NPESPA), an affiliation of the Pennsylvania State Education Teachers Association, represents part of the support staff of the District.
-The District and NPESPA have a three-year agreement that expires June 30, 2020. - The District administrators have a one-year agreement with the Board of School Directors that expires June 30, 2018.
+The District and NPESPA have a three-year agreement that expires June 30, 2020. - The District administrators have a two-year agreement with the Board of School Directors that expires June 30, 2020.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) YEAR ENDED JUNE 30, 2018
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) YEAR ENDED JUNE 30, 2019